 We were able to laugh together at several of her memories.
 I was able to develop a greater understanding of her loved one’s life and so was she.
 She was able to focus more on the positive memories until most of the time we spent talking about her mother left a small trace of a smile on the client’s face.
 My client eventually came to accept the loss of her mother and was focused on cherishing her memory versus hurting from it.

 A Story of Duel Disorder Treatment

 One of my clients had an addiction to crack cocaine.
 He also used heroin, alcohol, and benzodiazepines on a regular basis.
 Not only was the substance addiction an issue.
 But he also suffered from bipolar I disorder, which caused severe depressive and manic mood states.
 When he was both intoxicated and in a depressed state, he would often experience suicidal thoughts and consequently went to hospital emergency rooms.
 Sometimes, he was not actually telling the truth and went there to try and get prescribed benzodiazepines.
 He did this consistently for approximately 8 years before I met him.
 We had quite some work to do!

 To begin with, he was quite aware of his diagnoses and of his use behaviors since he had been in several mental health treatment programs.
 I decided to use motivational interviewing to help him identify reasons to manage his mental health and decrease his substance use.
 After learning more about him, it came about that he cared most about his children, whom he did not get to see often.
 He also rarely saw his own mother.

 Using this information, I was able to include them in his treatment.
-I coached them into how to be more supportive to the client versus blaming.
+I coached them into how to be more supportive of the client versus blaming them.
 Based on his mental health needs, I helped him start seeing a psychiatrist and educated him on the importance of taking his medications regularly.

 The Positive Effects of Change